What are the rules of intestacy

 Married partners and civil partners

-If the estate is worth more than £450,000, there are no surviving children, grandchildren or great-grandchildren, but there are surviving parents, the partner will inherit:
+If there are no surviving children, grandchildren or great-grandchildren, the partner will inherit:

 Couples may jointly own their home or other assets.
 There are two different ways of jointly owning an asset.
 These are beneficial joint tenancies and tenancies in common.
 If the partners were beneficial joint tenants at the time of the death, when the first partner dies, the surviving partner will automatically inherit the other partner's share of the asset.
 However, if the partners are tenants in common, the surviving partner does not automatically inherit the other person's share.